Sijr73/Synechocystis_plots/README.md

-# Code and Data for the Research Article onCyanobacterial resource allocation strategies explained by Growth Balance Analysis
+# Code and Data for the Research Article on Cyanobacterial resource allocation strategies explained by Growth Balance Analysis

 This repository contains **R** scripts for analyzing Growth Balance Analysis (GBA) models of *Synechocystis sp.
 PCC 6803* and generating publication-quality plots.
 The workflows cover: